8 days from £3790pp plus international flights.

 If you have bought a second gorilla permit, then this is your day to head off into the mountains again to spend another magical hour with the gorillas.
 Otherwise it's a day to relax, take a guided forest walk or perhaps a visit a local village.
 Either way you'll have a full and rewarding day in Bwindi.
 Full board

-Today you'll be busy on a game drive in the Ishasha region of QENP.
+Today you'll be busy on a game drive in the Ishasha region of Queen Elizabeth National Park.
 Elephant, buffalo and several species of antelope live here and you might even get to see one of the famous tree-climbing lions of the area!
 Nearer the camp there will be chances to do some bird watching.
 Full board

-This morning you'll have another game drive to the northern sector of QENP, followed by a boat cruise on the Kazinga Channel.
+This morning you'll have another game drive to the northern sector of Queen Elizabeth National Park, followed by a boat cruise on the Kazinga Channel.
 This is excellent for observing birds and wildlife on the riverbanks.
 You'll overnight at a lodge nearby tonight.
 Full board

-Rising early you'll have the chance to go on a chimpanzee trek in Chambura Gorge (this needs to be booked and paid for in advance), another exciting encounter with primates!
+Rising early you'll have the chance to go on a chimpanzee trek in Chambura Gorge, another exciting encounter with primates!
 On completion of the trek you'll transfer to the airport for the flight back to Entebbe, where you'll be met and transferred either into town (if you're continuing your holiday in Uganda), or to the international airport for your onward flight.
 Breakfast, lunch

-7 nights accommodation on a twin share basis in good quality lodges and camps; transfers as specified; domestic flights Entebbe-Bwindi and QENP-Entebbe; meals as specified; bottled water on safari; 1 gorilla trekking permit; services of a driver-guide; park entry fees; game drives in QENP and boat cruise on the Kazinga Channel; Ishasha community visit
+7 nights accommodation on a twin share basis in good quality lodges and camps; transfers as specified; domestic flights Entebbe-Bwindi and QENP-Entebbe; meals as specified; bottled water on safari; 1 gorilla trekking permit; 1 chimp trekking permit, services of a driver-guide; park entry fees; game drives in QENP and boat cruise on the Kazinga Channel; Ishasha community visit

-International flights and taxes; travel insurance; optional 2nd gorilla trekking permit; chimp trekking permit; optional excursions such as the guided forest walk and park fees in Bwindi, Bwindi community visit; Batwa community visit; items of a personal nature; tips.
+International flights and taxes; travel insurance; optional 2nd gorilla trek (£495 currently); optional excursions such as the guided forest walk and park fees in Bwindi, Bwindi community visit; Batwa community visit; items of a personal nature; tips.

 A comfy lodge in Buhoma, perfect as a base to trek to see the mountain gorillas of Bwindi Forest.